 “Why are there so many of me?”
 Kanna said.
 She had slowed down because it felt like she was about to purge more snakes.

 Though Lila’s face was sympathetic, she hurried her along.
-“It’s wearing off.
-Sometimes the come up and the come down are the most difficult parts because now you have to put yourself back together again.
+“It’s wearing off, it’s wearing off.
+Sometimes the come-up and the come-down are the most difficult parts because now you have to put yourself back together again.
 But remember that it is temporary, always remember that.
-Breathe as you come back together.
-This was not the ideal night for you to have tasted Death, but it happened anyway, so now you must finish giving birth to yourself in order to come back.
-There is no stopping it once it starts.”
+Keep breathing, Kanna Rava.
+This was not the ideal night for you to have tasted Death, but it happened anyway, so now you must finish giving birth to yourself before you rejoin us in this mundane realm.”

 “But why did it happen now?
 I don’t understand.
 Why am I like this?”

 “I haven’t swallowed Flower!
 Why do you people keep accusing me?”
 But the snakes painfully surged before they nearly disappeared again.
 Lila was right: Whenever a wave would recede, Kanna felt closer to normal, but the oscillations were making her stomach turn.
-The ground felt unsteady beneath her.
 “I haven’t seen a single petal of Flower tonight, not since Goda’s truck was raided this afternoon.
-I’ve never touched Flower in my life.
-I would never, ever put that poison in my body, so I don’t know where you’re getting this from.”
+Even if I had, I would never put that poison into my mouth!”
 She leaned over to heave, but nothing came out.